Bob Charlebois

 Robert Richard Charlebois (born 1944) is a Canadian retired professional ice hockey forward and academic administrator.
 He played 7 games in the National Hockey League for the Minnesota North Stars during the 1967–68 season.
 He would also play 188 games in the World Hockey Association with the New England Whalers and Ottawa Nationals between 1972 and 1976.
 The rest of his career, which lasted from 1964 to 1976, was spent in various minor leagues.

 Charlebois was a long time senior management executive at Algonquin College in Ottawa (1978-2008) and worked in the Continuing Education department of the University of Ottawa.
-He was named Best All-Around Junior Athlete (1963) of the City of Cornwall and is a member of the Hall of Fame (1996).
+He was named Best All-Around Junior Athlete (1963) of the City of Cornwall and is a member of the Cornwall Sports Hall of Fame (1996).

 Playing career – hockey

 Charlebois developed his hockey skills with the local Cornwall Minor Hockey Association, and quickly moved through the midget level and Junior “B” ranks.
 He was scouted by the Canadiens organization, and played with St. Jerome of the Metro “A” league in 1960-61.
 The 16 year old went on to score 44 goals and assist on another 45, giving him second place in league scoring, which led to his selection to the All-Star team as well as being named Rookie of the Year.
 His team won the league championship.

 The next three years of his career were spent with a top junior team in the country, the Montreal Junior Canadiens of the O.H.A. where he collected 179 points.
 His teammates included NHL Hall of Famers Jacques Laperriere, Serge Savard, Jacques Lemaire, Yvan Cournoyer, and Rogatien Vachon.
 He was scouted by Cliff Fletcher of the Canadiens and signed his first professional contract with General Manager Sam Pollock of the Canadiens.

 At the age of 20, Charlebois turned pro with the Omaha Knights of the Central Professional Hockey League.
 He played in CPHL for four seasons with Omaha, Houston, and Memphis, scoring 99 goals.
 At the 1967 NHL Expansion Draft, he was traded to the Minnesota North Stars.
 He played seven games with the North Stars, scoring one goal, before being moved to the Western Hockey League's Phoenix Roadrunners where he recorded 31 goals and 30 assists to lead the team.

 With the formation of the World Hockey Association in 1972, Charlebois found a new home with the Ottawa Nationals.
 His hard work and perseverance gave him a birth at the All-Star game after a season of 24 goals and 39 assists.
 He finished his professional playing career with the New England Whalers in Boston and Hartford.